cmu-delphi/delphi-epidata/docs/api/covidcast_changelog.md

 ### `hospital-admissions`
 #### 20 October 2020
-We went from a custom (using a zip->(county, msa, hrr, state)) to a central geo file based on rigorously sourced US census data.
+We went from a custom geo mapping file (for aggregating from zip->(county, msa, hrr, state)) to a central geo file based on rigorously sourced US census data.

 ### `jhu-csse`